Tianyou-Song/agoora-one/README.md

 ## Set Up
 ### Node Version
 Please use node `12`.\
-Currently, the highiest node version working with this project is version 12.\
+Currently, the highest node version working with this project is version 12.\
 postcss is a dependency, and it expects version version `^10 || ^12 || >=14`.\
 However, Sequelize currently does not work on version `>= 14`.\
 Version subject to be upgraded if both of these problems are taken care of.